Nieuwe Instituut

 Based on different research cases, at different scales and each with its own historical and spatial context, we share a variety of insights into this theme.
 Will we be able to answer the question posed in the open call?
 Should we leave modernity and modernism behind, or instead seek out their problems?

-On Thursday 21 November, we will conclude this edition of the JBSC conference in conversation with Rolando Vázquez Melken, Professor of Post/Decolonial Theories and Literatures at the University of Amsterdam.
+On Thursday 21 November, we concluded this edition of the JBSC conference in conversation with Rolando Vázquez Melken, Professor of Post/Decolonial Theories and Literatures at the University of Amsterdam.
 Together, we will reflect on the themes discussed during the conference, and look ahead to the future of the archive and archival research.
+Down below you can find a full recording of the keynote event.

 Jaap Bakema Study Centre